BLSQ/iaso/hat/assets/js/cypress/README.md

 The approach here is:
-- for each elements presents, test all possible states and behaviours
+- for each element presents, test all possible states and behaviours
 - changing filters values and checking that the url has been correctly adapted
 - check also if the Api call are done with the correct parameters
 - change user permissions and test the behaviour
-- check the components error handling
+- check the components' error handling